 7. First Aid Beauty Facial Radiance Niacinamide Dark Spot Serum

-Again, unless you have very sensitive skin, niacinamide is pretty easy to tolerate for the skin.
-But in case you do have sensitive skin, this is the best niacinamide serum for you.
+Unless you have very sensitive skin, niacinamide is pretty easy to use for most skin types.
+But in case you do, this is the best niacinamide serum for you.
 Both ingredient-wise and formulation-wise, it’s as gentle as they come.
 The serum pairs niacinamide with licorice extract and green tea.

-And both of these are helpful in brightening the skin tone and reducing inflammation and redness.
+Both of these help brighten the skin tone and reduce inflammation and redness.
 So you don’t need to worry about irritation.
 The serum reduces dark spots, brightens your skin, decreases excess oil, and fades acne.
 The fragrance-free formula also soothes with panthenol and allantoin.

 Key Ingredients: Niacinamide, licorice extract, green tea